For more information, see the GeneReviews Copyright Notice and Usage Disclaimer.

 3. Data are only estimates only, based on clinical, assumed diagnoses.
 In early life, often before age one year, it is difficult to distinguish OCA1A from OCA1B.
 Other forms of OCA2-4 may result in light pigmentation that may be difficult to distinguish from OCA1, especially OCA1B.
 Mild forms of albinism are underdiagnosed and confused with other forms of early-onset, infantile nystagmus.

-4. Examples of mutations detected by may include small intragenic deletions/insertions and missense, nonsense, and splice site mutations; typically, exonic or whole- deletions/duplications are not detected.
+4. Examples of mutations detected by sequence analysis may include small intragenic deletions/insertions and missense, nonsense, and splice site mutations; typically, exonic or whole-gene deletions/duplications are not detected.
 For issues to consider in interpretation of sequence analysis results, click here.

 5. In some populations, laboratories may only sequence select exons or specific targeted mutations